COOLING TOWERS: WHAT ARE THEY AND HOW DO THEY WORK

 - Axial or centrifugal fans: this is the only moving mechanical part and is the component that “forces” the water evaporation required to achieve cooling.
 The choice of an axial or centrifugal fan, depending on the design conditions, is important in order to achieve the most efficient operation and the lowest energy consumption of the system.
 Let’s look at the criteria.

-- Droplet eliminator, located immediately upstream of the fan.
+- Drift eliminator, located immediately upstream of the fan.
 It serves to retain the water droplets, which would otherwise be carried outside by the flow of air caused by the fan.

 As explained at the beginning, evaporative cooling towers are widely used in the following types of plants: